Trichorrhexis nodosa is a problem in which thickened or weak points (nodes) along the hair shaft cause your hair to break off easily.

-In some cases, trichorrhexis nodosa may be caused be an underlying disorder such as hypothyroidism, argininosuccinicaciduria, Menkes' kinky hair syndrome, ectodermal dyspalsia, Netherton syndrome, or trichothiodystrophy.
+In some cases, trichorrhexis nodosa is caused be an underlying disorder such as hypothyroidism, argininosuccinicaciduria, Menkes' kinky hair syndrome, ectodermal dyspalsia, Netherton syndrome, or trichothiodystrophy.

 In Caucasians, the problem often appears at the end of a hair shaft in the form of split ends, thinning hair, and hair tips that look white.

 Examination of the hair shafts with a microscope may reveal changes that indicate trichorrhexis nodosa.

 Any underlying metabolic disorders will be treated.

 Improving environmental factors will reduce damage to the hair.

 Your doctor may recommend gentle brushing with a soft brush instead of aggressive brushing, ratting, or other procedures.

 Other things that may help improve the condition include:

 • Avoid harsh chemicals such as those used in straightening compounds and permanents.